 We have more than 17 years of experience representing clients who have been injured by the negligent actions of other parties, including landlords and innkeepers.
-We use our knowledge of the complex California Health and Safety Code to leverage at-fault property owners into making reasonable and meaningful settlement offers to our injured clients.
-Contact our Los Angeles office today to schedule your free, no-commitment consultation and to learn about your legal rights following a bed bug injury.
+We use our knowledge of the complex California Health and Safety Code to leverage at-fault property owners into making reasonable settlement offers.
+Schedule your free consultation at our Los Angeles office to learn about your legal rights following a bed bug injury.

 Bed Bug Injuries